abdheshnayak/hits/README.md

 And your every individual **page** needs a new **unique id**.

-So, I suggest to use your id like this: if your domain is **api.anayak.com.np** and page is home
+So, I suggest to use your id like this: if your domain is **eample.com** and page is home

 ```
 example_com_home
 or
-kamla-com-np-home
+eample-com-home
 or
-kamlacomnphome
+eeamplecomhome
 ```

 > or you can use a nike name like,